 My laugh minute was pooh-poohed but perhaps someone else might give it a go?

 11. Group exercise

-For our group exercise sessions I actually pooh-poohed this one.
+For our long passage sailing group exercise sessions, I actually pooh-poohed this one.
 All the guys had a go on some kind of exercise contraption hooked to the back of the boom.
-They had their five minutes of ego boosting, chest pumping, exertion groaning fitness workouts.
+They had their five minutes of ego-boosting, chest pumping, exertion groaning fitness workouts.

-Anyway, it was an activity that that kept the boys entertained every other day.
+Anyway, it was an activity that kept the boys entertained every other day.

 Hours before we climbed aboard Britican to leave for our Atlantic crossing I made a quick dash to the local minimarket to buy a family pack of Snickers and Twix candy bars.

-That being noted, there were several occasions when I hid myself in our back cabin, relaxed in bed and devoured a delicious candy bar.
+That being noted, there were several occasions when I hid in our back cabin, relaxed in bed, and devoured a delicious candy bar.
 I felt as if I was in heaven biting into the sweet snack.

 I suppose that there’s a bit of sensory deprivation while doing long passages.
 And there are very few guilty pleasure opportunities so a little ten-minute break with a candy bar felt incredible.